 Risk and Reward for this hole is the main decision.
-Azalea is a Par 5, stretching over 510 yards.
+Azalea is a par 5, stretching over 510 yards, that, like the 12th, is one of the world’s most famous holes.
 The shrub can be found the whole way up the hole from tee to green so pretty hard to miss.

 Hole 14 – Chinese Fir

-The 14th is named ‘Chinese Fir’ and is a Par 4 stretching 440 yards.
+The 14th is named ‘Chinese Fir’ and is a par 4 stretching 440 yards.
 This is the only hole on the course that doesn’t have a bunker; its only bunker was removed back in 1952.
-This is one of the trickiest greens on the course and wrong siding yourself can make it very difficult to make par.
+This is one of the trickiest greens on the course and wrong-siding yourself can make it very difficult to save par.
 The hole was once named in the past as ‘Spanish Dagger’.
 The plant can be seen on the left hand side of the fairway.
 The first ever two-time winner Horton Smith chipped in at 14 and made birdie on 15 when he gained victory over Harry Cooper by one shot.

 Hole 15 – Firethorn

-Known as ‘Firethorn’, this 530 yard Par 5 has been made all the more difficult over the last decade to reach the green in two, but for players choosing to lay up it can be a very makeable birdie.
+Known as ‘Firethorn’, this 530 yard par 5 is one of the most entertaining holes to watch at The Masters.
 A pond in front of the green has been enlarged from 1961 onwards which can make it even harder when gong for the green in two.
 The changes to the hole since 1934 is that the tee has been moved back 30 yards and shifted to the left 20 yards.
 The Firethorn shrub can reach up to twelve feet high and can be spotted on the left hand side of the fairway.

 Hole 16 – Redbud

-The last Par 3 on the course is named ‘Redbud’ and requires either a short or medium iron depending on the wind and player’s ability.
+The final par 3 on the course is named ‘Redbud’ and requires either a short or medium iron depending on the wind.
 The stream that ran across the front of the green has now been transformed into a pond.
 The flowering tree known as ‘Redbud’ can grow up to 30 feet high and can be spotted to the left of the pond and behind the tee.
 Stretching at 170 yards it is by no means an easy hole and many players can struggle to make their par if on the wrong side of the green.
 Tiger famously chipped in on this hole back in 2005 and helped him on his way to victory, beating Chris DiMarco in a playoff.